Niki9795/Gamming-Application-SpringBoot/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.spring.example.first-spring-project' is invalid and this project uses 'com.spring.example.first_spring_project' instead.
+* The original package name 'com.spring.example.first-spring-project' is invalid and this project uses 'com.spring.example.spring_project' instead.

 # Getting Started